 Lake Mead National Recreation Area became the first national recreation area in 1964.
 Today, millions of visitors each year come to enjoy the many recreational activities available within the park’s diverse landscape.

-Today–Over-extraction has hastened the system’s decline, which has also suffered from reduced snowmelt and searing temperatures that bake more moisture from this drought-ridden region.
+TodayOver-extraction has hastened the system’s decline, which has also suffered from reduced snowmelt and searing temperatures that bake more moisture from this drought-ridden region.
 The receding water levels have shut down recreational boat ramps and threatened hydropower production.
 They have also revealed decades of secrets once hidden in the depths, like the remains of bodies and artifacts from the past.

 Lake Mead is just one part of the imperiled Colorado River Basin, which provides water to roughly 40 million people, 5m acres of agricultural land, and plants, fish, animals, and birds that for so many years have called this riparian ecosystem home.

-What Happens If Lake Mead Dries Up
+What Happens If Lake Mead Water Level Dries Up

 The effects are apparent as boaters are unable to put their vessels into the lake, and the so-called “bathtub ring” of pale minerals grows along the lake’s coast.
 The line shows how high the waters once were.
 The lake that once covered 400 square miles has shrunk 90 percent, leaving behind oxygen-deprived, highly salinized water with a rotten-egg odor that permeates the surrounding area.

-If Lake Mead’s water level continues to fall, bringing the reservoir less than 150 feet away from the “dead pool,” meaning that the level is so low that water cannot flow downstream from the dam.
+If Lake Mead’s water level continues to fall, the reservoir is less than 150 feet away from the “dead pool,” meaning that the level is so low that water cannot flow downstream from the dam.
 The loss of water entirely from this source would be catastrophic.
 If this were to happen, the hydroelectric power source that supplies 29 million people in the Southwest with a portion of their electricity would only compound the problem.

 San Diego County, where half of the region’s total water supply relies on the Colorado River, would be devastated.
 Regional agricultural use of water for farming could be eliminated, impacting the nation’s food supply.
-Skyrocketing costs for urban users of what little water and power are still available could cause mass migrational population shifts throughout the region as people try to relocate.
+Skyrocketing costs for urban users of what little water and power are still available could cause mass migration population shifts throughout the region as people try to relocate.

 New stage reservoirs could be built and used to help this drought-infested area taking some pressure off the Colorado River system In 2014, Californians voted to do just that with the passage of Proposition 1 — the Water Quality, Supply, and Infrastructure Improvement Act. $7.5 billion was borrowed by the state to construct half-a-dozen water storage projects.
 Eight years later, nothing has been built.